Mahita64/Park-Rangers-National-Park-Recommendation/README.md

 To do this, we have integrated data from several sources - national park visitation numbers, historical weather data, geospatial and airports-related information, as well as biodiversity data.
 We then used Altair and Plotly to present this data in an interactive and user-friendly format.
 We also built a simple K-Means clustering algorithm to help users find parks they will enjoy visiting.
 Future work includes social media sentiment analysis, dynamic clustering based on real-time weather, and incorporating socio-economic accessibility factors.

+## Project Process

+This project taught us the value of collaboration, communication, and team bonding.
+We effectively resolved conflicts by listening and aligning on shared goals.
+Working together on data integration, visualization, and recommendations strengthened our teamwork.
+The experience not only enhanced our technical skills but also our ability to work cohesively as a unit.

 ## Links

 ### [Proposal](Proposal.md)